-The other day, I went out into the pathway behind my house in my red boots to take a photo for the She is Three September Triptych.
+The other day, I went out into the pathway behind my house in my red boots to take a photo.

 I shot a whole variety of photos within a few minutes, with people walking by on the sidewalk behind the path.
 When I finished, I checked out the collection as a whole.
 Some were blurry, some too close, and a lot of them made me smile.